encoredev/encore/docs/tutorials/booking-system.md

 }
 ```

-The availability is right now hardcoded to be 09:00 - 17:00 for each day.
+The availability is currently hardcoded to be 09:00 - 17:00 for each day.
 Later we'll add the functionality to set it for each day of the week.
-We are also returning slots that has already passed.
-Don't worry, we will come back and fix that as well.
+We are also returning time slots that have already passed.
+Don't worry, we'll come back and fix it later on.

 🥐 Let's try it!
 Open up the Encore Development Dashboard running at <http://localhost:9400> and try calling
 the `booking.GetBookableSlots` endpoint, passing in `2024-12-01`.